NewTec-GmbH/SpaceShipRadar/doc/requirements/README.md

 ---

-The designated field of view shall be restricted by the 4 ArUco-markers and is orientated to match the markers (the top-left markers needs to be in the top-left corner)
+The designated field of view shall be restricted by the 4 ArUco-markers and is orientated to match the markers (the top-left marker needs to be in the top-left corner)

 ---